Jur Sital: Origin and significance

+Tharu people

+In the south eastern Terai of Nepal, Tharu people celebrate Jur Sital (also known as Siruwa) on the first day of the year in the month of Vaisakha by sprinkling water on each other.
+The elders put water on the forehead and head of the young ones with blessing, while the young people put water on the feet of the elders to pay respect.
+Compatriots sprinkle water on each other’s body.

 Official significance

 Maithili Calendar is the traditional Calendar of Mithila region of India and Nepal.

 After a long period of demand, Bihar government in 2011 declared this day as public holiday to be observed statewide.
 Officially, the Maithili New year day is called as Mithila Diwas by the Government of Bihar.
 Every year there will be holiday for Mithila Diwas on 14 April in the Indian State of Bihar on account of the great festival of Juir Sheetal.